neuralinterfaces/commoners-starter-kit/README.md

 # commoners-starter-kit
-A cross-platform app built using [`commoners`](commoners.dev).
+A cross-platform app for testing the [`commoners`](commoners.dev) build tool.

-## Overview
-This repository is configured to automatically build and distribute the application and its related services when new changes are pushed to `main`.

-### Distribution Formats
+When new changes are pushed to `main`, this application will automatically be built and distributed in the following formats:
 - [x] Web — Progressive Web App (PWA)
 - [x] Mac
 - [x] Windows